Expectations of yourself

 “Practice self-forgiveness.
-You’re going to make mistakes ….. you’re going to try to do something that you think will be very fun and interactive, and the kids will get confused. ” (Mike Flynn, distance education trainer, 2020)
+You’re going to make mistakes ….. you’re going to try to do something that you think will be very fun and interactive, and the kids will get confused.”
+(Mike Flynn, distance education trainer, 2020)

-As teachers, we know that developing a positive climate for learning in the classroom means teaching students that ‘failing is part of learning’.
+As teachers, we know that developing a positive climate for learning in the classroom means teaching pupils that ‘failing is part of learning’.
 Learning is not about getting the right answer, it’s about understanding where you went wrong, and trying again.

 Here, we’d like you to share ONE activity you have tried which didn’t work too well.
-What are your initial thoughts on how you would you do it differently next time?
+What are your initial thoughts on how you would do it differently next time?

 © National STEM Learning Centre